-We invite you to learn about our industrial heritage and rural culture by exploring our lively museums, market towns and canalside villages.
-Relax beside our lakes and waterfalls, or discover our crags and caves.
-Or design your own adventure by boat, by bike or on horseback.
+Learn about our industrial heritage and rural culture by exploring the lively museums, market towns and canalside villages.
+Relax beside beuatiful lakes and waterfalls, or discover crags and caves.

 There’s plenty to enjoy after dark, too, from sparkling festivals, full of authentic Welsh flavour, to our famously clear, starry skies.

 Walk this way.
 Why wouldn’t you?
-It’s what we do in the Brecon Beacons National Park Our green – and very fresh – landscapes are renowned for their big, open spaces.
+The green – and very fresh – landscapes are renowned for their big, open spaces.
 There are big skies too – and Dark Skies for night-time strolls into star trek territory.

 - View Holidays By: